Worship, Holidays & Festivals at Temple Beth Torah

 Temple Beth Torah is our spiritual home.
 As a house of prayer, we gather together in congregational worship to seek God’s presence, to share our lives as Jews and to be part of the community of Israel.
 Some are seeking to discover, others to rediscover the richness of our Jewish heritage.
 Because people come to Temple Beth Torah from a broad spectrum of backgrounds and lifestyles, our worship services blend the traditional with the contemporary in prayer and song.

-Shabbat is a weekly 25 hour observance that lasts from just before sundown each Friday until nightfall on Saturday .
-Shabbat is one of Judaism’s most distinct practices, as well as one of its most pervasive and long lasting gifts to the Jewish people.
+Shabbat, a weekly observance that lasts from sundown on Friday to sundown on Saturday, is one of Judaism’s most distinct practices, as well as one of its most pervasive and long lasting gifts to the Jewish people.

-The Jewish High Holidays, also called the High Holy Days, consist of the holidays of Rosh Hashanah and Yom Kippur, and encompass the ten days from the beginning of Rosh Hashanah through the end of Yom Kippur.
+The High Holidays, a.k.a. the High Holy Days, encompass the ten days from the beginning of Rosh Hashanah through the end of Yom Kippur.